ctsuu/Behavioral-Cloning/README.md

 In this project, 20 epochs seems enough to drop the loss to 0.037-ish range. [it can handle the training track](https://www.youtube.com/watch?v=eFpnKPBd5ts&t=2s).
 The training slows down at about 15 epoch.
 There are more tune up can be done to make it drive smoothly and safely.

 40 epochs is the kicker, if you want to [pass the mountain track 2](https://www.youtube.com/watch?v=mwniaaC-1fQ&t=16s).
 It is a totally unknown track for the computer.
 The machine only see batch of augmentated images, some are not even recognizable by human.
+And they are low resulation, the car's life depends on 66x200 pictures.
 <p align="center">
  <img src="./image/5x5_pipeline_output.png" width="800">
 </p>
+Anyway, the car drives to the top, the road block.

 ### Driving fine tune

+As the model.py completed the training cycle, the frash model may or may not working on the track.
+I did few tune-ups as following:
+- Moving average
+- Weight and bias for the steering output
+- Lookahead, look up
+- Smart throttle

 Three frame moving average also applied to the predicted steering angle.
+The moving window can be set between 3-10.
+The more window will delate the steering action.

-The weight factor 1.1 is to offset the average loss on the peak value, and and a small bias 0.05 is to offset the training defect, the car always turn to one side.
+The weight factor 1.1 is to offset the average loss on the steering peak value, and and a small bias 0.05 is to offset the training defect, if the car always turn to one side.
+One case, I can [keep the car on the right side](https://www.youtube.com/watch?v=nLKzVSWgKWI&t=1s).
 ```
 smooth_angle=np.mean(moving_avg)*1.1-0.05
 ```